MetaplasiaTeam/vscode-contract-viewer/docs/README-EN.md

 **Contract Viewer** is a VS Code extension that helps you download contract code from the blockchain viewer, just need a contract address to download, click [here](#SupportList) to see supported contracts.

-> The example uses `Ethiopia Contracts`, which operates much the same way as other contract types.
+> The example uses `Ethereum Contracts`, other contract types operate in much the same way.

 ## Quick start